top of page

 I've even done this while clients were at work - I texted photos to them and they texted back what they wanted to keep, toss and donate.

-I've also taken my husband's things and put them in boxes, then tucked them away to come back to when I had the time and patience.
+I've also taken my husband's things that I knew he wasn't using and put them in boxes, tucked them away, and came back to when I had the time and patience.
+This can be risky!

 Recent Posts